Constitution of Australia: Interpretation

 The High Court is responsible for interpreting the Constitution.
 The legal doctrines historically applied by the court its process have varied.
 Some such doctrines have included the separation of powers, intergovernmental immunities, and reserved state powers.

 While the document does not include a bill of rights, some rights and restrictions are expressly stated.
 Among these are the right to trial by jury for indictable offences, the right that any property compulsory acquired by the Commonwealth be on "just terms", the right to freedom of religion and the right against discrimination based on state residence.

 The High Court has also read a number of important legal implications into the document.
-One of these is the freedom of political communication, the other is a freedom of interference from voting in elections.
+One of these is an implied freedom of political communication, the other is a freedom of interference from voting in elections.
 Both doctrines are born of the section 7 and section 24 requirements that representatives in Australia's houses of parliament be "directly chosen by the people".
 These implications, which limit Commonwealth legislative power, have been characterised as "freedoms" or "guarantees" instead of "implied rights" meaning that they are directed to limiting government power (instead of guaranteeing access) and do not apply between individuals.
 However, Adrienne Stone has argued that the High Court's purported distinction between a "right" versus a "freedom" is misleading and little more than semantic.